Gas exchange is measured through several means, including diffusing capacity for carbon monoxide, pulse oximetry, and arterial blood gas sampling.

 This situation is caused by

 Hypoventilation (reduced alveolar ventilation) decreases the Pao2 and increases the Paco2, thereby decreasing Pao2.
 In cases of pure hypoventilation, the (A-a)Do2 is normal.
-Causes of hypoventilation include decreased respiratory rate or depth (eg, due to neuromuscular disorders, severe obesity, or drug overdose) or an increase in the fraction of dead space ventilation in patients already at their maximal ventilatory limit (eg, an exacerbation of severe COPD).
+Causes of hypoventilation include decreased respiratory rate or depth (eg, due to neuromuscular disorders, severe obesity, or drug overdose, or in compensation for metabolic alkalosis) or an increase in the fraction of dead space ventilation in patients already at their maximal ventilatory limit (eg, an exacerbation of severe COPD).
 Hypoventilatory hypoxemia responds to supplemental O2.

 Decreased Pio2 is a final uncommon cause of hypoxemia that in most cases occurs only at high altitude.
 Although Fio2 does not change with altitude, ambient air pressure decreases exponentially; thus, Pio2 decreases as well.
 For example, Pio2 is only 43 mm Hg at the summit of Mt.
 Everest (altitude, 8848 m [29,028 ft]).
 The (A-a)Do2 remains normal.
 Hypoxic stimulation of respiratory drive increases alveolar ventilation and decreases Paco2 level.
 This type of hypoxemia responds to supplemental O2.

 Pco2 normally is maintained between 35 and 45 mm Hg.
 A dissociation curve similar to that for O2 exists for CO2 but is nearly linear over the physiologic range of Paco2.
-Abnormal Pco2 is always linked to disorders of ventilation and is always associated with acid-base changes.
+Abnormal Pco2 is almost always linked to disorders of ventilation (unless occurring in compensation for a metabolic abnormality) and is always associated with acid-base changes.